benoitballester/inserm-ML-workshop-266/README.md

 <!-- SESSION 1 -->
 ## Day 1

-During the morning of the first day, we will first preprocess ChIP-seq/DNase-seq peaks obtained from different experiments: CTCF, POL2, H3K4me3 and DNase-seq.
+During the morning of the first day, we will first preprocess ChIP-seq/DNase-seq (positive) peaks obtained from different experiments: CTCF, POL2, H3K4me3 and DNase-seq.
+From the peaks, we will generate random control (negative) peaks with similar length, GC content and repeat distribution.
+From the peaks, we will extract DNA sequences.
+Then, we will split the sequences in a train and a test sets for machine/deep learning model training and prediction evaluation.
+From the sequences, we will build features using k-mer counts and known DNA binding protein motif counts.
+These features will be used for building machine learning models such as logistic lasso regression, random forests and support vector machines.

 <!-- SESSION 2 -->